 Even though many of the low-fat dairy consumed by the study subjects was as milk, Alvaro strongly believes that intake of yoghurt would likely have the same or an even better result.

-Yoghurt with Active Cultures helps the Gut
+Active Cultures to Help the Gut

 Yoghurt with active cultures bring improvements in the micro flora of the gut, thus better digestion system.
 It also enhances the body’s immune system keeping you healthier and fitter.
-Its active cultures also prevent certain gastrointestinal states, including:
+It’s active cultures also prevent certain gastrointestinal states, including: